 If you’ve worked in the talent industry, you’re probably familiar with the many roles of a talent management company.
 Within these companies you’ll find a variety of roles.
 So many, in fact, that it’s hard to keep up with what everyone does.
 You have talent agents, talent scouts, casting agents, and a variety of other positions, all of which go into curating talent to some degree.
 As such, we wanted to discuss some of these roles, and the work they entail!

-Here at the Voice Shop we offer classes in New York City, but also throughout the country.
+Here at the Voice Shop, we offer classes in New York City to help any aspiring voice over artists get started.
 Our online voice over classes, including webinars, are perfect for those looking to better their voice and delve into the world of voice over.
-Offered via Skype with our professional voice over coaches, you can get one-on-one time with VO experts from the comfort of your own home.
+Offered via Skype with our professional voice over coaches, you can get one-on-one time with voice over experts from the comfort of your own home.
 Now, join us as we further discuss talent management companies, and all the work they include!

 While the term talent management will ring a bell for some, many don’t know what talent management is, or what a talent management company does.
 In truth, talent management companies are paramount in recruiting, maintaining, and developing some of the best talent out there.
 While many compare talent management companies to HR, they have some key differences that are highlighted below.

 Who is Involved in a Talent Management Company?

 Talent Agent: Talent agents work with talents themselves, doing everything from casting, negotiating contracts, and handling invoices and payments.
 Talents are typically paid through commission from the contracts they negotiate.

 Talent Scout: Talent scouts are responsible for finding and selecting new voice talents.
 New talent might be highly trained, or they might have no training at all.
 They might be found in acting classes, on voice over networking websites, or they might be someone just walking down the street.
 As a prospective talent, beware of talent scouts who are solely interested in your money!